 Complex PTSD and Inpatient Treatment

-Complex PTSD has been linked to higher rates of depression, anxiety disorders, substance use disorders, self-harming behaviors, and suicide attempts.
-At the Exclusive Hawaii Rehab we treat Complex PTSD through wide ranging and holistic practices that are customized for each client based on their input.
+Complex PTSD has been linked to higher rates of depression, anxiety disorders, mental health disorders, substance use disorders, self-harming behaviors, and suicide attempts.
+At Exclusive Hawaii Rehab™, we treat complex PTSD through wide-ranging and holistic PTSD treatment in Hawaii with options that are customized for each client in a caring, supportive environment.

-What Is Complex PTSD or C-PTSD?
+Understanding Complex PTSD or C-PTSD

-Complex Post Traumatic Stress Disorder (C-PTSD) is commonly known as “Complex PTSD” or “Disorder.”
-It was first identified in 1994 by Judith Herman in her book entitled ‘Trauma & Recovery: The Aftermath of Violence – From Domestic Abuse to Political Terror.’
+Complex post-traumatic stress disorder (C-PTSD) is commonly known as “complex PTSD,” and was first identified in 1994 by Judith Herman in her book entitled Trauma & Recovery: The Aftermath of Violence – From Domestic Abuse to Political Terror.
+Dr. Bessel van der Kolk further explored the term complex post-traumatic stress disorder (C-PTSD) in his book entitled Traumatic Stress: The Effects of Overwhelming Experience On Mind, Body And Society.

 The effects of this type of trauma can be very damaging and long-lasting, often causing problems in relationships, employment, and social settings.
 Complex PTSD can affect people who have experienced: